setsmdeveloper/SETSM/README.md

 - [libgeotiff](https://github.com/OSGeo/libgeotiff)

-If you do not have these three dependencies installed on your system, you can use the following steps to have them installed.
+If you do not have these three dependencies installed on your system, you can use the following steps to have them installed:

 If you cloned the repository you can simply run: